 The Academy Legends Archive honors someone each year who has become a legend, someone who has drawn the attention of the lights and all those around them.
 They are asked to contribute a personal artifact that represents the impact they have had on our community to be enshrined in the permanent collection of The Academy Legends Archive.

-It is our honor to present this year's 2022 Legends Archive inductee, Graylin K. Thornton!
-Named International Mr. Drummer in 1993, he is still the only man of color to ever hold that title.
+Named International Mr. Drummer in 1993, Graylin is still the only man of color to ever hold that title.
 As co-founder of Onyx Northwest, Graylin currently serves as President and Education Coordinator for the organization which represents men of color within the leather lifestyle.
 As an active member of The Leather Cultural District, a founding national board member of the Leather Leadership Conference, and Selection Committee Member for the Ringold Alley Leather History Walk, Graylin’s impact in the community is widely felt.

 2021 Legends Archive Inductee: Dr. Tim Seelig